qdm12/gluetun-wiki/faq/healthcheck.md

 If you see such log messages repeating, it means the VPN keeps on not working even after reconnecting.
 In this case, this usually means by order of likeliness:

+1. Are your credentials or keys valid?
+They can expire, notably for Wireguard and ProtonVPN.
 1. The VPN server IP address you are trying to connect to is no longer valid 🔌 [**Update your server information**](../setup/servers.md#update-the-vpn-servers-list)
 1. The VPN server crashed 💥, try changing your VPN servers filtering options such as `SERVER_REGIONS`
 1. Maybe the Docker image you are running runs wrong, try [a previous tag](../setup/docker-image-tags.md) or the `latest` tag